 Any emergency necessitating the canceling of courses will be announced by the University through the Emergency Notification Telephone Line, (203) 576-4159.
 Please call this number for information on course cancellations.
 Also, information will be posted under "Latest News" on the UB home page, (www.bridgeport.edu).
-Canceled classes will be made up either the week following the end of the course or in consultation between the instructor and the students as to day and time availability.
-Course cancellations are also announced on television and radio stations.
+Canceled classes will be made up either the week following the end of the course

 Please note each campus makes weather cancellations independently.
 You should always check with the specific campus staff.
 It is best to call the campus emergency phone.